 - Hepatitis B and A Vaccines Are Imperative for Families Adopting from Abroad (Immunization Action Coalition) - PDF

-- Inducing Lactation: Breastfeeding for Adoptive Moms (American Academy of Pediatrics) Available in Spanish
+- Inducing Lactation: Breastfeeding for Adoptive Moms (American Academy of Pediatrics)

 - Medical Issues in Adoption (Nemours Foundation) Available in Spanish

 - Parenting a Child Who Has Been Sexually Abused: A Guide for Foster and Adoptive Parents (Children's Bureau) - PDF

 - When to Tell Your Child About Adoption (American Academy of Pediatrics) Available in Spanish

 - Internationally Adopted Children: Important Information for Parents (American Academy of Pediatrics) - PDF

 - Travelers' Health: International Adoption (Centers for Disease Control and Prevention)